-Our conservatorship has no specified termination date, and we do not know when or how the conservatorship will terminate, whether we will continue to exist following conservatorship, what changes to our business structure will be made during or following the conservatorship, or what ownership interest, if any, our current common and preferred stockholders will hold in us after the conservatorship is terminated.
-In addition, our agreements with Treasury that provide for financial support include covenants that significantly restrict our business activities and provide for dividends to accrue at a rate equal to our net worth less a capital reserve amount, which continues to decrease annually until it reaches zero, allowing us to retain only a limited and decreasing amount of our net worth.
+We remain in conservatorship and our conservatorship has no specified termination date.
+We do not know when or how the conservatorship will terminate, what further changes to our business will be made during or following conservatorship, what form we will have and what ownership interest, if any, our current common and preferred stockholders will hold in us after the conservatorship is terminated or whether we will continue to exist following conservatorship.
+In addition, as a result of our agreements with Treasury and directives from our conservator, we are not permitted to retain our net worth (other than a limited amount that will decrease to zero by 2018), rebuild our capital position or pay dividends or other distributions to stockholders other than Treasury.
+Our senior preferred stock purchase agreement with Treasury also includes covenants that significantly restrict our business activities.
+Congress and the Obama Administration continue to consider options for reform of the housing finance system, including the GSEs.
+We cannot predict the prospects for the enactment, timing or final content of housing finance reform legislation or actions the Administration or FHFA may take with respect to housing finance reform.
+The conservatorship, the uncertainty of our future, limitations on executive and employee compensation, and negative publicity concerning the GSEs have had and are likely to continue to have an adverse effect on our ability to retain and recruit well-qualified executives and other employees.
 We provide additional information on the conservatorship, the provisions of our agreements with Treasury, and their impact on our business under "Conservatorship and Treasury Agreements" and "Risk Factors."
 We discuss the uncertainty of our future in "Executive Summary-Outlook" and "Risk Factors."
 We discuss proposals for housing finance reform that could materially affect our business in "Housing Finance Reform."